sciaba/patatrack-tests/README.md

   * Run `git clone https://github.com/cms-patatrack/patatrack-scripts`
   * Patch `worflow.sh` with the patch file in scripts/ by doing
     * `patch -b workflow.sh workflow.patch`
+    * Generate the workflow by running `./workflow.sh`
   * Patch `profile.py` with the patch file in config/ by doing
     * `patch -b profile.py profile.patch`
+  * Edit the options in `benchmark` to suit your needs